archi-contribs/database-plugin/v2/README.md

 Database export/import plugin that store models in a central repository.

 ## Archi versions compatibility
-* The v2 of the plugin is compatible with Archi 4.x
+* The current version of the plugin is compatible with version 4.6 and 4.7 of Archi.

 ## The plugin adds the following functionalities to Archi
 * Export and import models to a relational database (PostGreSQL, MySQL, MS SQL Server, Oracle or SQLite)